-^{} PRSUs are a new element of our long-term incentive program in 2022 and the performance-contingent award that replaced the performance-contingent RSUs and cash settled performance units.
+\ PRSUs are a new element of our long-term incentive program in 2022 and the performance-contingent award that replaced the performance-contingent RSUs and cash settled performance units.

-The following table provides information concerning the payments and the value of other benefits that our NEOs would have been eligible to receive if their employment had been terminated under the described circumstances.
-Our obligation to provide the payments and other benefits described in the table are found in each NEO's employment agreement and in long-term incentive award agreements, in each case as described above.
+The following table provides information concerning the payments and the value of other benefits that our named executive officers would have been eligible to receive if their employment had been terminated under the described circumstances on December 31, 2022.
+Our obligation to provide the payments and other benefits described in the table are found in each name executive officer's former employment agreement and in long-term incentive award agreements, in each case as described above.
+See "Executive Severance and Change in Control Plan" above, as well as the description of the termination benefits under the Severance Plan in the preceding paragraphs, for a discussion of our new Severance Plan that superseded the former employment agreements of our named executive officers effective April 6, 2023.

-In calculating the amounts included in the table below, we have assumed (i) that the termination event and/or change-in-control occurred on December 31, 2021, (ii) a share price of \$57.46 (our closing share price on December 31, 2021), and (iii) the following:
+In calculating the amounts included in the table below, we have assumed (i) that the termination event and/or change in control occurred on December 31, 2022, (ii) a share price of \$28.08 (our closing share price on December 30, 2022), and (iii) the following:

-- "Payment in Lieu of 30 Days' Notice": We have assumed that we will elect to pay 30 days' base salary in lieu of allowing the NEO to work through any required 30-day termination notice period. - "Severance Payment": The amount represents a combination of the "Base Salary Continuation" and "Average Bonus" payments described above. - "Annual Incentive Compensation": The amount is based upon the level of performance and percentage payout actually achieved, as determined by the Compensation Committee in March 2022. - "Long-Term Incentive Award Vesting": The value associated with accelerated non-qualified stock option awards has been calculated by multiplying the number of accelerated shares by the amount by which our stock price as of December 31, 2021 exceeded (if at all) the exercise price of the option.
-For any performance-contingent long-term incentive award where vesting remains subject to actual performance over a performance period, (1) we have calculated the value (if any) of awards associated with performance periods ending in 2021 based on actual performance, and (2) we have ascribed no value to awards associated with performance periods ending after 2021 because there is no guarantee that we will meet the threshold performance criteria required for these awards to vest and be paid. - "Other Benefits": The amount includes reimbursement of COBRA premiums for continuation coverage and the value of outplacement services.
+- "Payment in Lieu of 30 Days' Notice": We have assumed that we will elect to pay 30 days' base salary in lieu of allowing the NEO to work through any required 30-day termination notice period. - "Severance Payment": The amount represents a combination of the "Base Salary Continuation" and "Average Bonus" payments described above. - "Annual Incentive Compensation": The amount is based upon the level of performance and percentage payout actually achieved, as determined by the Compensation Committee in February 2023. - "Long-Term Incentive Award Vesting": The value associated with accelerated non-qualified stock option awards has been calculated by multiplying the number of accelerated shares by the amount by which our stock price as of December 31, 2022 exceeded (if at all) the exercise price of the option.
+For any performance-contingent long-term incentive award where vesting remains subject to actual performance over a performance period, (1) we have calculated the value (if any) of awards associated with performance periods ending in 2022 based on actual performance, and (2) we have ascribed no value to awards associated with performance periods ending after 2022 because there is no guarantee that we will meet the threshold performance criteria required for these awards to vest and be paid. - "Other Benefits": The amount includes reimbursement of COBRA premiums for continuation coverage and the value of outplacement services.
 We have assumed (1) that the NEO will not become entitled to obtain insurance from a subsequent employer, and (2) that the NEO will receive the maximum value of outplacement services.